elaanba/X-Ray-Images-Labler/README.md

+# Acknowledge
 Thank the original developer for the efforts he put into developing this app.
 You can find the original application for the thoracic X-ray images labeler for spine cord segmentation here : https://github.com/UW-CLEAR-Center/DICOM-Annotator

+# Classification labler
 This new customized version is for image classification tasks.
 You can put your target labels into the configuration file to adapt the app to your needs.
-Before starting, put your images into the image folder.
+Before starting, put your images into the image folder. and install the following packages: pip install SimpleITK pip install tifffile

+# New version changes list
+1- We put all files into one folder and changed import references to point to the local directory 2- We changed the application name from spine labeling app to labeling app ( main.py file ) 3- For Multi-user use we added self.OstLabels = ["Normal", "Abnormal", "Borderline"]  to namerules.py file 4- We set the regions label "region_labels" to blik(configuration.csv file) 5- We set image labels and description (configuration.csv file) 6 -we Disabled vertices to avoid plotting points (MyApp.py file) 7 - hardware_checkBox.hide() # we hidden the checkbox in region annotation (widget.py) 8 - remove spine order table choices from the start page (layout.py) 9 - We remove the label for regions not labeled widgets 10- remove the table and remove points buttons (layouts file )

  # How to open the app
 - First, install Anaconda3.
 You can use conda_install.sh or you can go to https://docs.anaconda.com/anaconda/install/ for more details.